 § Include proper documentation with all payment requests including original receipts, detailed descriptions of the purchase, and any additional information (i.e. brochure or flyer) to explain the nature of the expenditure if necessary

-Faculty and staff who have received a new grant must meet with Senior Writer and Foundation Manager, Laura Florio.
+Faculty and staff who have received a new grant must meet with Associate Dean for Academic Affairs, Alden Stout.
 The meeting provides an opportunity to sign the Grant Award Agreement Form and to discuss the grant award, reporting requirements, policies and procedures, and to familiarize the Principle Investigator (PI) with the resources available.
 If other personnel will assist with the grant, they should attend the meeting as well.

 Once the College has received the official award notification, the Grants Office notifies the Office of Academic Affairs and the Business Office in order to assign an account number to the grant.
 All expenditures and other financial activity for the grant are tracked using this number.
 The Grants Office, Provost, PI, and whomever they authorize, will have access to their grant activity via the Academic Affairs Coordinator, Vivian Isaacson.
 The following documents must be received before the account number will be established: